Conroe Drug Lawyer

 In a control defense: You’re riding in a car when a person gets in and asks whether you want to smoke a joint.
 You say no. Then the vehicle gets pulled over.
 You had knowledge of the marijuana but you had no control.
 You are not guilty because you had no control over the illegal substance.

-John E. Choate attorney at law has handled these kinds of cases over twenty years of practice and tried possession cases from minor marijuana to large cocaine cases with results of cases dismissed and the accused found not guilty.
+John E. Choate, Jr. Attorney at Law has handled these kinds of cases over twenty years of practice and tried possession cases from minor marijuana to large cocaine cases with results of cases dismissed and the accused found not guilty.

 Illegal Stops and Searches

 Police Right to Stop: